Zambia. Global Panel attends the National Food & Nutrition Summit

 24 - 26 April 2018 - The Global Panel was in Lusaka, Zambia, to participate in the National Food and Nutrition Summit: “Investing in food and nutrition for accelerated national development - walk the talk”.

 The Summit represented an important meeting for a country still suffering from severe malnutrition, and which is off target to meet all of the WHA nutrition 2025 goals.
-Zambia has a 40 per cent prevalence of stunting among children under five, of which 42 per cent are in rural areas and 36 per cent in urban areas.
+Zambia has a 40 per cent prevalence of stunting among children under five.
 54% of Zambian children also suffer from micronutrient deficiency.

 The event brought together a large number of government, NGO and CSO representatives with the aim of increasing political and multi-stakeholder commitment to food and nutrition security, and promoting the development of tangible actions to accelerate development.